 Traveling with the family?
 Quietwater Beach is a perfect Pensacola beach for families with young children.
 Nestled alongside the Santa Rosa Sound, the shallow waters against the white sandy beach offer an extra layer of security.

-Quietwater Beach is the best option for travelers looking for a relaxed version of the heart of the action.
+Quietwater Beach is a great option for travelers looking for a relaxed version of the heart of the action.
 Here, dining options and events are plentiful.
-Morgan Park can be found a stone’s throw away, offering amazing views over the docks.
-This area is perfect for the all-day beachgoer looking for Pensacola beaches.
+Morgan Park is a stone’s throw away, offering amazing views over the docks.
+This area is perfect for the all-day beachgoer looking to escape other busier Pensacola beaches.

 Naval Live Oak Nature Preserve